 Density Altitude Formula: How to Calculate it Correctly

-Everywhere in the country flight training is a unique experience.
-At the airport I trained at in Denver, low level windshear alerts were present daily from wind coming off the mountains.
+Everywhere in the country, flight training is a unique experience.
+At the airport I trained at in Denver, low-level windshear alerts were present daily from wind coming off the mountains.
 Winter flying started no earlier than noon when the ice finally melted off the planes, and summer flying consisted of early morning flights to avoid the afternoon thunderstorms and high density altitude.
-The mile high city is beautiful and colorful, but it certainly brings challenges when it comes to flying.
+The Mile High City is beautiful and colorful, but it certainly brings challenges when it comes to flying.

-One of the benefits of training right next to the mountains is the gorgeous scenery and opportunity to explore the mountains and learn all the tricks to mountain flying.
-The most important takeaway as a mountain instructor was density altitude.
-By 11am, there was no chance of powering out of a downdraft over a pass so flights had to be scheduled at 5 or 6 am.
+By 11 am, there was no chance of powering out of a downdraft over a pass, so flights had to be scheduled at 5 or 6 am.
 When you’re already climbing up to 12,000 feet to get over a mountain ridge, the last thing you want is for the plane to be performing as if it were at 15,000 feet.

-The International Standard Atmosphere (ISA) is a model that is used as a reference to standardize aircraft instruments.
-The standard pressure and temperature is 29.92 inches of mercury (Hg) and 15 degrees celsius.
-This information is used to properly calculate performance data before taking to the sky.
-Aircraft perform best at sea level due to the dense air.
 Changes in temperature or pressure will affect performance.
-In order to account for these changes we use what’s called the standard lapse rate.
-The temperature in a standard atmosphere decreases approximately 2 degrees celsius per 1000 feet.
-For example, at Rocky Mountain Metropolitan Airport (KBJC) the field elevation is 5,673 ft, so the standard temperature would be about 4 degrees celsius.
+In order to account for these changes, we use what’s called the standard lapse rate.
+The temperature in a standard atmosphere decreases approximately 2 degrees Celsius per 1000 feet.
+For example, at Rocky Mountain Metropolitan Airport (KBJC), the field elevation is 5,673 ft, so the standard temperature would be about 4 degrees Celsius.
 The pressure decreases by about 1” Hg per 1000 ft.

 Defining Altitude

-You’ve probably heard the book definition: density altitude is pressure altitude corrected for non-standard temperature variations.
-In order to understand what that means, there are a couple other altitude definitions that come into play.
-Indicated altitude is the altitude read directly off the altimeter.
 Pressure altitude is corrected for non-standard temperature.
 Standard atmospheric pressure is 29.92 inches of mercury (Hg).
-Pressure and density are directly proportional meaning that as pressure increases, air density increases.
-If you set the altimeter to the standard 29.92, you can read the pressure altitude off of the altimeter.
-For the purposes of calculating aircraft performance, pressure altitude can be calculated using the following formula: [(29.92 - altimeter setting) x 1000] + field elevation.
-Let’s take KBJC’s field elevation of 5,673 and say the altimeter setting was 30.10.
-Here’s the math:
+Pressure and density are directly proportional, meaning that as pressure increases, air density increases.
+If you set the altimeter to the standard 29.92, you can read the pressure altitude off the altimeter.

 Pressure altitude = [(29.92 - 30.10) x 1000] + 5,673